Bacama language

-Bacama (Bachama) is an Afro-Asiatic language of the Chadic branch that is spoken in Nigeria in Adamawa State principally in the Numan, Demsa and Lamurde Local Government Areas by the Bwatiye people.
-The Dialects are Mulyen, Opalo, and Wa-Duku.
-Bachama-Yimburu appears to be a closely related but is a distinct language.
+Bacama (Bachama) is an Afro-Asiatic language of the Central Chadic branch that is spoken in Nigeria in Adamawa State principally in the Numan, Demsa and Lamurde Local Government Areas by the Bwatiye people.
+The dialect spoken is Kwa Bwatiye.
+There is Basa Pwa and Basa Voti and Njiya.
+The basa pwa accent is slightly different from that of bass Pwa and voti but all are the same people and tribe.
 Bachama is used as a trade language.
 It is often considered the same language as Bata.

 Numerals

 Bachama has a decimal/quinary number system, with both 5 and 10 as bases: